nathanRamaNoodles/CANopen-ESP32-nodes/README.md

 The Forks folder consists of projects I've seen over the internet, and I've tried to re-write in ESP-idf platform:
  + [Alexander Miller's implementation](https://github.com/xXAM22Xx/CANopenESP32) uses the Apache License 2.0
    + Only implements the Master Node.
 Alexander has other CANopen devices to play with like the [Dunker motor](https://www.dunkermotoren.com/en/)
-   + It works, but I don't know how PDO mapping nor the object dictionary works.
+   + Both nodes communicate, but I don't know how PDO mapping and the object dictionary works.
  + [Guillermo-ruffino's implementation](https://github.com/CANopenNode/CANopenNode/issues/198#issuecomment-658429391):
-   + Consists of a LSS Slave node.
+   + Consists of an LSS Slave node.
+   + Node two implements Guillermo's code, but node one is a raspberry pi, so I don't have enough info.
+Thus, node one uses Alexander's node one.

 ## Requirements
 You will need the following materials: